mrshaw01/software-engineer/docs/transformer/1-attention-is-all-you-need.md

   - $d_k = d_v = d_{model} / h = 64$

 - This means the total computation is similar to that of single-head attention with full dimensionality, but with the benefit of richer feature representation.

+#### 3.2.3 Applications of Attention in Model

+- **Encoder-Decoder Attention:**
+  In these layers, the queries come from the previous decoder layer, while the keys and values come from the encoder’s output.
+This allows every position in the decoder to attend over all positions in the input sequence, similar to standard encoder-decoder attention mechanisms in classic sequence-to-sequence models.

+- **Encoder Self-Attention:**
+  The encoder contains self-attention layers, where the queries, keys, and values all come from the same place—the output of the previous encoder layer.
+This means each position in the encoder can attend to all positions in the previous encoder layer.

+- **Decoder Self-Attention:**
+  The decoder also has self-attention layers, but with a crucial difference: each position in the decoder can only attend to positions up to and including itself (not future positions).
+This is enforced by masking out (setting to $-\infty$) illegal connections in the softmax, preserving the auto-regressive property needed for sequence generation.